AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

   This option allows you to define the number of messages grouped within the same XML delivery package.

-  If the parameter is set for 0, the messages are automatically grouped.
+  If the parameter is set to 0, the messages are automatically grouped.
 The package size is defined by the calculation `<delivery size>/1024`, with a minimum of 8 and a maximum of 256 messages by package.

   >[!CAUTION]
   >